WWE New Year's Revolution: Reception

 The 2005 event never reached Billboard.com's top ten list for Recreational Sports DVDs.
 The first week the event appeared on the Billboard chart, it ranked 19th.
 The following week, the event ranked 17th, only to drop off the chart the next week.
 The 2006 event ranked third on its first week in the chart's top ten list.
 The following week, the DVD reached second on the list, and remained in the top ten for five weeks until the week of April 8, 2006, when the event dropped to 11th.
 The 2007 event ranked second in its first week in the top ten.
 The DVD remained in the top ten for four weeks until the week of March 31, 2007, when it ranked 11th.

-Canadian Online Explorer's professional wrestling section rated the 2005 event a three out of ten stars.
+Canadian Online Explorers professional wrestling section rated the 2005 event a three out of ten stars.
 The main event was rated a seven out of ten stars.
 The 2006 event was given a rating of three out of ten stars also, with the main event being rated six out of ten stars.
 The 2007 event was rated six out of ten stars, the highest for the PPV's three-year run.
 The main event for 2007 was given a six out of ten stars rating, the same as the previous year's main event.

 Events

-Pay-per-view events (2005–2007)
+Pay-per-view and televised events (2005–2007, 2024)

-As a pay-per-view event, only three New Year's Revolution PPVs were held, beginning in 2005 with the final in 2007.
+As a pay-per-view event, only three New Year's Revolutions were held, beginning in 2005 with the final in 2007.
 All three events were held exclusively for wrestlers from the Raw brand.
+The 2024 event was a SmackDown-exclusive show as it was held as a television special episode of SmackDown.

 New Year's Revolution Tour (2020)

 The New Year's Revolution Tour was originally scheduled to be a tour of nine WWE Live shows, however, the final show was canceled due to the onset of the COVID-19 pandemic.
 The ninth and final show had been scheduled to be held on March 15 at the Covelli Centre in Youngstown, Ohio, but Ohio governor Mike DeWine issued a ban of mass gatherings of over 100 people or more.
-Below are the eight shows that got to be held for the 2020 tour.
+Below are the eight shows that were held for the 2020 tour.
 These house shows were held as supershows, featuring wrestlers from both Raw and SmackDown.